williamvietnguyen/williamvietnguyen.github.io/about.md

 permalink: /about/
 ---

-I'm a 4th year undergraduate at the [University of Washington](https://washington.edu) in Seattle studying Computer Science, where I focus my studies in algorithm design and systems.
+I'm a 4th year undergraduate at the [University of Washington](https://washington.edu) in Seattle studying Computer Science, where I focus my studies in algorithm design and engineering systems.
 Things I enjoy and love include: speed chess (2000 rating on chess.com and 2200 on lichess.org), spending time with friends, my mom and her cooking, rain and gloomy skies, true crime stories, and discovering new music to listen to.
-Things I am passionate about include: political campaign strategy, rhetoric, education, and economic human rights.

-Currently:

-- Undergraduate Teaching Assistant: [CSE 417 Algorithms & Computational Complexity Winter 2022](https://courses.cs.washington.edu/courses/cse417/22wi/) at the [Paul G. Allen School of Computer Science & Engineering](https://cs.washington.edu)

-Formerly:

-- Undergraduate Teaching Assistant: [CSE 417 Algorithms & Computational Complexity Autumn 2021](https://courses.cs.washington.edu/courses/cse417/21au/) at the [Paul G. Allen School of Computer Science & Engineering](https://cs.washington.edu)

-- Software Engineer Intern: Contributed to the test-driven development and maintenance of the back end of the [Synapse Platform](https://www.synapse.org) at [Sage Bionetworks](https://sagebionetworks.org)

-- Undergraduate Teaching Assistant: [CSE 417 Algorithms & Computational Complexity Winter 2021](https://courses.cs.washington.edu/courses/cse417/21wi/) at the [Paul G. Allen School of Computer Science & Engineering](https://cs.washington.edu)

-Contact: williamv [at] cs [dot] washington [dot] edu
+Contact: williamvnguyen2 [at] gmail [dot] com

 Linkedin: [linkedin.com/in/williamvn/](https://www.linkedin.com/in/williamvn/)